The Church (band): 1982–1985: The Blurred Crusade, Seance, Remote Luxury, and Persia

 For Seance, the band employed mixing engineer Nick Launay, who had worked with Midnight Oil.
 He favoured a gated reverb drum sound, popular in the 1980s, which produced a staccato-like snare sound.
 Unsatisfied with this, the band asked Launay to redo the mix, but the effect was only lightened.
 The first single, "Electric Lash", featured this effect especially prominently and it was likened to a "machine gun".
 Despite dissatisfaction over the mix, Seance featured a lusher, more atmospheric sound with highlights including "Now I Wonder Why" and "Fly".
-Internationally, the album sold poorly, being considered dark and cryptic, and the general public seemed to lose interest.
+Internationally, the album sold poorly, being considered dark and cryptic.
 Some critics in Europe and the U.S. did like the album however, with Creem hailing the band as "one of the best in the world".

 Seance was again dominated by Kilbey's songwriting.
 Some 20 songs were put together on his home 4-track.
 Only one band composition made the album: the experimental "Travel by Thought".
 Kilbey and Willson-Piper had co-written another track, "10,000 Miles", but the label rejected it.
 Kilbey was upset by the label's interference, finding the track essential to their live set (it would be included on their next EP).
-Despite the difficulties, the album yielded two minor hits - "It's No Reason" and "Electric Lash" - and stayed in the British independent charts for several months.
+Despite the difficulties, the album yielded two minor hits—"It's No Reason" and "Electric Lash"—and stayed in the British independent charts for several months.